-Combining the best elements of traditional and alternative investing, Equium managers bring a reliably conservative diligence and best-practices approach to every portfolio and fund they manage.
-The primary goal of our business is to generate high-quality investment returns that better preserve capital and grow wealth over time.
+Combining the best elements of traditional and alternative investing, Equium principals bring a reliably conservative diligence and best-practices approach to every real estate opportunity they bring forward to investors.
+The primary goal of our business is to generate high-quality investment returns with reduced volatility that better preserve capital and grow wealth over time.

 Real Estate Private Equity Strategy

 With its hallmark conservatism, Equium Capital brings institutional private equity funds to individuals and family offices.
 Partnering with premiere real estate developers to identify unique opportunities across North America, Equium Capital manages private equity funds that focus exclusively on real estate development.
 The funds are available to accredited investors only and target superior investment returns with a 3 – 5 year horizon.

 Amid rising market volatility, it behooves investors to mind the growing list of leading indicators turning negative.
 Cameron Hurst, Chief Investment Officer, highlighted some remaining investable areas of global markets, e.g. real estate, but noted the critical requirement for a disciplined exit process in order to protect capital as the cycle comes to an end.

 With the G-20 in the rear view mirror and the China-U.S. trade war effectively kicked down the road, investors are rightly turning attention to earnings and macroeconomic indicators, many of which point to a tough patch ahead.
 On BNN Bloomberg, Cameron Hurst, Chief Investment Officer, highlights the viable investing environment that tends to prevail in the 12 months before recessionary periods, noting that portfolios need to be focused in the right areas of the market.